A General Framework for Learning Mean-Field Games: Framework of General MFG (GMFG)

-{ Here, $\pmb{\mathcal{L}}:=\{\mathcal{L}_t\}_{t=0}^{\infty}$ and may be time dependent.} That is, an infinite-time horizon MFG may have time-dependent NE solutions due to the mean information process in the MFG.
+{Here the expectation in the objective function is always taken for all randomness in the system.
+In addition}, $\pmb{\mathcal{L}}:=\{\mathcal{L}_t\}_{t=0}^{\infty}$ and may be time dependent.
+That is, an infinite-time horizon MFG may have time-dependent NE solutions due to the mean information process in the MFG.
 This is fundamentally different from the theory of MDP where the optimal control, if exists uniquely, would be time independent in an infinite time horizon setting.

 In this paper, we will analyze the existence of NE to GMFG.
 For ease of exposition, we will first focus on stationry NEs.
 Accordingly, for notational brevity, we abbreviate $\pmb{\pi}=\{\pi\}_{t=0}^{\infty}$ and $\pmb{\mathcal{L}}=\{\mathcal{L}\}_{t=0}^{\infty}$ as $\pi$ and $\mathcal{L}$, respectively.
 We will show in the end how this stationary constraint can be relaxed (\textit{cf}.
 Section \ref{stat_mfg_app}). \begin{definition}[Stationary NE for GMFGs] In \eqref{mfg}, a player-population profile ($\pi^\star$, $\mathcal{L}^\star$) is called a stationary NE if \begin{enumerate} \item (Single player side) For any policy $\pi$ and any initial state $s\in \mathcal{S}$,